-1.2 Assessment by Human Development Index and Human Poverty Index1
+1.2.2 Assessment by Human Development Index and Human Poverty Index1

-The 2005 Poverty and Human Development Report classifies the Tanzania regions according to their performance based on human development index (HDI) and Human Poverty Index (HPI).
+The 2005 Poverty and Human Development Report classified the Tanzania regions according to their performance based on Human Development Index (HDI) and Human Poverty Index (HPI).
 The report groups the regions into three categories: High HDI regions, Medium HDI regions, and Low HDI regions.
-It shows 5 regions with High Human Development Index as Dar es Salaam (0.746), Kilimanjaro (0.620), Arusha (0.555), Mbeya (0.551), and Iringa (0.524).
-The medium Human Development Index category is occupied by ten regions, while 5 regions are classified under Low Human Development Index.
+The Report shows that 5 regions with High